 A design that works

-The Galaxy S5 is just a bit wider than its predecessor and the dimpled backing has a bit of grip to it so it won’t slip out of your hand.
-There’s also a handy one-handed mode that shrinks the interface down a bit, though it’s a bit tricky to bring up with the necessary one-thumb-across-the-screen swipe.
+The Galaxy S5 is just a bit wider than its predecessor the dimpled backing has a bit of grip to it so it won’t slip out of your h.
+There’s also a hy one-hed mode that shrinks the interface down a bit, though it’s a bit tricky to bring up with the necessary one-thumb-across-the-screen swipe.

 Annoyingly, a lone tinny speaker still resides on the backside, which won’t bode well if you’re watching a YouTube video with a friend or have the phone propped up against something.
 Or if you want to lay the phone on the table for a speakerphone call.

-Like most of Samsung’s mobile devices, you can remove the back cover to reveal the SIM and microSD slots, as well as the removable battery.
-There’s also a thin rubber lining to help ward off against water and dust.
-Its Micro-USB 3.0 charging port also features a door to help keep water out, and it doesn’t awkwardly stick out like the Xperia Z1S’s protective flaps.
+ke most of Samsung’s mobile devices, you can remove the back cover to reveal the SIM microSD slots, as well as the removable battery.
+There’s also a thin rubber lining to help ward off against water dust.
+Its Micro-B 3.0 charging port also features a door to help keep water out, it doesn’t awkwardly stick out like the Xperia Z1S’s protective flaps.

 Initial benchmarks peg the Galaxy S5 as one extremely speedy device.
-It’s the second phone out on the market to feature a Qualcomm Snapdragon 801 system-on-chip (SoC), and it narrowly beat out the HTC One (M8) in Anandtech's benchmark charts.
-You’ll feel a big difference over last year’s model even when just scrolling through the TouchWiz UI, which seems to have dialed down the bloat since its last iteration.
+It’s the second phone out on the market to feature a Qualcomm Snapdragon 801 system-on-chip (SoC), it narrowly beat out the HTC One (M8) in Antech’s benchmark charts.
+You’ll feel a big difference over last year’s model even when just scrolling through the Touchz UI, which seems to have dialed down the bloat since its last iteration.

-Last year, Samsung was under fire for tweaking its firmware so that it would score higher on benchmarks.
+st year, Samsung was under fire for tweaking its firmware so that it would score higher on benchmarks.
 Signs point to this no longer being the case, which is a slight breath of relief.
-If performance is your main concern, you’ll be delighted to know that the Galaxy S5’s 2.5GHz quad-core processor and 2GB of RAM were capable of quickly multitasking between games like Prince of Persia: Sands of Time, Google Play movie rentals, and open pages in the Chrome browser.
+If performance is your main concern, you’ll be delighted to know that the Galaxy S5’s 2.5GHz quad-core processor 2GB of RAM were capable of quickly multitasking between games like ince of rsia: Ss of e, ay movie rentals, open pages in the Chrome browser.
 A word of caution, however: the Galaxy S5 gets seriously caliente when you’ve got the screen brightness turned up on a video or game.

 Battery life for days

-If you need a phone to last you through the day and then some, the Galaxy S5 can certainly deliver.
-Its 2,800mAh battery pack lasted a whopping 10 hours and 45 minutes in our video playback tests with the brightness at 100 lumens and Airplane Mode turned on.
+If you need a phone to last you through the day then some, the Galaxy S5 can certainly deliver.
+Its 2,800mAh battery pack lasted a whopping 10 hours 45 minutes in our video playback tests with the brightness at 100 lumens Airplane Mode turned on.
 It beat out the HTC One (M8) by 45 minutes—about 7.5% longer.
-If you’re traveling on a long-haul flight, it’ll be great to have this device on hand.
+If you’re traveling on a long-haul flight, it’ll be great to have this device on h.

-Its battery life is impressive on standby, too.
-It only burned through 6 percent of its battery life overnight, and the phone charges rapidly—about 10 percent every 20 minutes, even through a regular USB plug.
+Its battery life is impressive on stby, too.
+It only burned through 6 percent of its battery life overnight, the phone charges rapidly—about 10 percent every 20 minutes, even through a regular B plug.

-The Galaxy S5 performed impeccably outdoors.
-Granted, it was sunny out when I had the phone, but I didn’t experience any blown-out images in my time with it, and wasn’t too concerned with fussing around with the manual controls since the software seemed to be correctly calibrating the colors and lighting on its own.
+The Galaxy S5 performed impeccably outdoors. ed, it was sunny out when I had the phone, but I didn’t experience any blown-out images in my time with it, wasn’t too concerned with fussing around with the manual controls since the software seemed to be correctly calibrating the colors lighting on its own.

-It appears Samsung didn’t fix the low-light performance on its flagship, however.
-Last year’s GS4 produced dim, noisy photos, but the GS5 cranks up the ISO a notch and is so aggressive about noise reduction, that the pixels blend together.
+It appears Samsung didn’t fix the low-light performance on its flagship, however. st year’s GS4 produced dim, noisy photos, but the GS5 cranks up the ISO a notch is so aggressive about noise reduction, that the pixels blend together.

-’ll get down to the nitty-gritty of camera abilities between both the HTC One and Samsung Galaxy S5 in a later article.
+’ll get down to the nitty-gritty of camera abilities between both the HTC One Samsung Galaxy S5 in a later article.
 Stay tuned.

-Besides the dedicated folder for Google's suite of Android apps and the “powered by Android” logo on the splash screen, Samsung continues to eschew Google in favor of its own interface design.
+Besides the dedicated folder for ‘s suite of Android apps the “powered by Android” logo on the splash screen, Samsung continues to eschew in favor of its own interface design.

-That said, this version of TouchWiz is a vast improvement over its predecessors.
-The icons have been flattened out to match KitKat’s aesthetic and it feels like I can actually breathe as I’m swiping through without being bombarded by various menu buttons and features I want to eliminate.
+That said, this version of Touchz is a vast improvement over its predecessors.
+The icons have been flattened out to match KitKat’s aesthetic it feels like I can actually breathe as I’m swiping through without being bombarded by various menu buttons features I want to eliminate.

 If you miss the comforting list of the old Tab view, you’ll be glad to know you still have the option to use it.

 Originally introduced in the Galaxy Note 3, My Magazine is Flipboard in disguise.
-It aggregates content and headlines from your preferred news and social sources.
-When you click on an item, it’ll launch the Flipboard app.
-You can choose from a variety of predetermined categories, as well as link them in your Twitter, Flickr, Google+, and LinkedIn feeds, among others.
+It aggregates content headlines from your preferred news social sources. en you click on an item, it’ll launch the Flipboard app.
+You can choose from a variety of predetermined categories, as well as link them in your Twitter, Flickr, +, nkedIn feeds, among others.

 It’s got a fingerprint scanner…

-Like the iPhone 5S, Samsung embedded a fingerprint scanner into its Home button.
-You can set it up in the Settings panel, where you’ll be asked to swipe a finger eight times, and then enter a password as an alternative.
+ke the ione 5S, Samsung embedded a fingerprint scanner into its Home button.
+You can set it up in the Settings panel, where you’ll be asked to swipe a finger eight times, then enter a password as an alternative.
 You can program up to three fingers.

-Unlike the iPhone, you’ll have to swipe straight down over the Home button to move past the Lock screen, which is hard to do when you’re holding the phone one-handed.
+Unlike the ione, you’ll have to swipe straight down over the Home button to move past the ck screen, which is hard to do when you’re holding the phone one-hed.

-You can also use the fingerprint scanner with participating apps, like PayPal.
-I got to see a demo of it in action, and if the restaurant or retailer supports it, it’s a pretty neat feature.
-You can also use the scanner to access Private Mode, a new part of TouchWiz that lets you tuck away confidential files.
+You can also use the fingerprint scanner with participating apps, like yl.
+I got to see a demo of it in action, if the restaurant or retailer supports it, it’s a pretty neat feature.
+You can also use the scanner to access ivate Mode, a new part of Touchz that lets you tuck away confidential files.

 It’s a nice idea, but the implementation isn’t great.
 A fingerprint scanner that doesn’t work the first time, nearly every time, isn’t much better than entering a password.

-Not everyone has the luxury of carrying around a smartwatch or a fitness band to track their health, so Samsung integrated it a heart rate monitor onto the back of the phone.
+Not everyone has the luxury of carrying around a smartwatch or a fitness b to track their health, so Samsung integrated it a heart rate monitor onto the back of the phone.

 A hefty improvement over its predecessor

-I’ve always referred to Samsung as the iPhone of the Android world because their devices are the ones you suggest to your friends and family members who are effectively Android noobs and need a device that’s easy to figure out, well-supported, and performs well.
-As a seasoned Android user, Samsung’s Galaxy handsets continue to perplex me, but not to the point where I don’t see their mass appeal.
-After all, it’s got the latest specifications, a really stellar camera, and that bright screen coupled with a long-lasting battery that means its good for catching up on TV on the go.
-It has all of the bells and whistles a typical smartphone user would want.
+I’ve always referred to Samsung as the ione of the Android world because their devices are the ones you suggest to your friends family members who are effectively Android noobs need a device that’s easy to figure out, well-supported, performs well.
+As a seasoned Android user, Samsung’s Galaxy hsets continue to perplex me, but not to the point where I don’t see their mass appeal.
+After all, it’s got the latest specifications, a really stellar camera, that bright screen coupled with a long-lasting battery that means its good for catching up on TV on the go.
+It has all of the bells whistles a typical smartphone user would want.

-While I give the edge to the HTC One (M8), they’re both excellent phones and the one that’s right for you will depend on what you use your phone for.
-While the Galaxy S5 is an improvement over the GS4, it’s not the same big leap that the Galaxy S4 was over the Galaxy S III, and Samsung’s competitors have stepped up their game over the last year.
-If it’s an all-around great phone that you’re after, and you can stomach some of the shortcomings we covered here, there’s no reason not to consider the Galaxy S5.
+ile I give the edge to the HTC One (M8), they’re both excellent phones the one that’s right for you will depend on what you use your phone for. ile the Galaxy S5 is an improvement over the GS4, it’s not the same big leap that the Galaxy S4 was over the Galaxy S III, Samsung’s competitors have stepped up their game over the last year.
+If it’s an all-around great phone that you’re after, you can stomach some of the shortcomings we covered here, there’s no reason not to consider the Galaxy S5.